How to Apply for Nursing

 Prerequisites can be taken at other colleges.
 Consult the Associate Dean of Nursing Office to find out if those classes meet the minimum criteria.

-IMPORTANT NOTE: Applicants may have no more than one repeat (F, D or W) in any of the above prerequisite college courses within five years of applying to the Nursing Program.
+• Applicants may have no more than one repeat (F, D or W) F- failure, W- withdrawal or D grade in any of the above prerequisite college courses within five years of applying to the Nursing Program.

-Any student who has been unsuccessful in two nursing courses or the same nursing course twice at MVCC or another college/nursing program will not be eligible for admission to the Nursing Program.
+• Applicants who have been unsuccessful in two nursing courses or the same nursing course twice at MVCC or another college/nursing program are ineligible to apply to the MVCC Nursing Program.